Steeroy/the-cabinet-company/README.md

 ## Initialising and Installations

 This is a landing page project about a company that sells cabinets.
 The project was fully designed by Impact Studio, both mobile and desktop design.
 You can visit their link on [` Impact Studio `](http://www.impactstudio.co.za/).
-For this project I used `ReactJS` instead of the basic `HTML, CSS and Javascript` project.
+For this project I used `ReactJS` instead of a basic `HTML, CSS and Javascript` project.
 To learn more about `ReactJS` you can visit the link [` ReactJS `](https://reactjs.org/docs/getting-started.html).

 With the use of `ReactJS`, specifically `npm` ([` NPM `](https://www.npmjs.com/)) which is an open source library where you can borrow and share packages.
 I installed (borrowed) these packages: